galasa-dev/cli/docs/generated/errors-list.md

 - GAL1042E: Failed to open file '{}' for writing.
 Reason is '{}'.
 Check that you have permissions to write to that folder and file, and that there is enough disk space available and try again.
 - GAL1043E: Failed to open file '{}' for reading.
 Reason is '{}'.
 Check that you have permissions to read the file and try again.
 - GAL1044E: Invalid Java package name.
 Package name '{}' contains the reserved java keyword '{}'.
+- GAL1045E: Invalid feature name.
+Feature name '{}' cannot be used as a java package name. '{}'